ebejar-pro/ebejar-portfolio/Data-Analysis/Project-01-SQL-Insights/README.md

 # Project Title: SQL Insights

 ## 📌 Overview
-This project showcases SQL-based analysis for a ficticious company "ABC Retail Company Ltd".
-The objective was to [business problem, e.g., validate financial transactions and uncover compliance risks].
+This project showcases SQL-based analysis for a ficticious company "ABC Retail Company Ltd" that sells electro-domestic products in Australia.
+Initially SQLs have been used to populate with dummy data the tables use by the system.
+Later other SQL procedures have been developed to validate and calculate financial transactions, and uncover compliance risks.

 ---

-## 🎯 Business Problem
+## 🎯 Business Scenarios
-- Data inconsistencies across multiple sources
-- Manual validation was slow and error-prone
+- Top 5 selling products by revenue per month
+- Salesperson commission calculation
+- Monthly sales trends
+- Customer segmentation by age
+- Supplier performance by country
+-
 - Needed reliable insights for regulatory reporting

 ---